rogerlew/pyvttbl/doc/quick-start.rst

 reading datafiles.

 DataFrames can be pivoted to created :class:`PyvtTbl` objects.
 These are subclasses of :class:`NumPy.MaskedArray`.
-The use of :class:`MaskedArray' helps to make :class:`PyvtTbl` objects robust to invalid or missing data.
+The use of :class:`MaskedArray` helps to make :class:`PyvtTbl` objects robust to invalid or missing data.